 Our present concern is with doctrines and systematics.
-Both aim at understanding the truth, but they do so in different manners.
-Doctrines aims at a clear and distinct affirmation of religious realities: its principal concern is the truth of such an affirmation; its concern to understand is limited to the clarity and distinctness of its affirmation.
-On the other hand, systematics aims at an understanding of the religious realities affirmed by doctrines.
-It wants its understanding to be true, for it is not a pursuit of misunderstanding.
+Both aim at understanding and truth, but they do so in different manners.
+Doctrines aims at a clear and distinct affirmation of religous realities: its principal concern is the truth of such an affirmation; its concern to understand is limited to the clarity and distinctness of its affirmation.
+On the other hand, systematics aims at an understanding of the religious realities offirmed by doctrines; it wants its understanding to be true, for it is not a pursuit of misunderstanding.
 At the same time, it is fully aware that its understanding is bound to be imperfect, merely analogous, commonly no more than probable.